hyling/kean.github.io/_posts/2017-05-01-interface-builder-ui-testing copy.markdown

 uuid: 5236b644-6093-4896-9318-def1e4ffaf80
 ---

-The recent changes to Interface Builder made me change my mind about it.
+The recent changes to <a href='https://developer.apple.com/xcode/interface-builder/'>Interface Builder</a> made me change my mind about it.
 I was sold on the _Preview_ feature which allows to test the UI on different screen sizes and in different orientations.
 Let's see how to make the best use of this feature.

 <img src="{{ site.url }}/images/ib_designable/ib_screen_01.png" class="Screenshot">